-Is The Only One Left by Riley Sager Worth the Read?
+Is The Only One Left by Riley Sager Worth the Read

-The Only One Left ♥ Riley Sager
+The Only One Left

-Published June 2023 ♥ Published by Dutton
+Published June 2023 by Dutton.

 I’m giving Riley Sager another go.
 Here’s the thing, I like his writing.
 I’ve enjoyed the first handful of books but the last three ?
 Not for me.
 Jump down to my Final Thoughts to avoid the possibility of major spoilers.